Xue Susu

-Xue Susu (薛素素; also known as Xue Wu(薛五), Xuesu(薛素), Sujun among other pen names) (c.1564–1650?
-C.E.) was a Chinese courtesan.
-Known as one of the "Eight Great Courtesans of the Ming Dynasty", she was an accomplished painter and poet, and was noted for her skill at mounted archery.
-She was particularly noted for her figure paintings, which included many Buddhist subjects.
+Xue Susu (薛素素; also known as Xue Wu (薛五), Xuesu (薛素), Sujun, among other pen names) (c.1564–1650?
+C.E.) was a Chinese courtesan during the Ming Dynasty.
+She was an accomplished painter and poet who was particularly noted for her figure paintings, which included many Buddhist subjects.
 Her works are held in a number of museums both in China and elsewhere.
-Her archery was commented upon by a number of contemporary writers, as were her masculine, martial tendencies; these were regarded as an attractive feature by the literati of the period.
+Her skill at mounted archery was commented upon by a number of contemporary writers, as were her masculine, martial tendencies; these were regarded as an attractive feature by the literati of the period.

 She lived in Eastern China, residing for most of her life in the Zhejiang and Jiangsu districts.
-After a career as a celebrated courtesan in Nanjing, Xue married several times, but none of these unions lasted.
+After a career as a celebrated courtesan in Nanjing, Xue Susu was married four times.
 During her later life, she eventually opted for the life of a Buddhist recluse.